 External impact and engagement

-Ellen has been active in widening participation and lifelong learning since the beginning of her academic career.
-As a PhD student and Postdoctoral Teaching Fellow at the University of Bristol, she developed a number of lifelong learning programmes on nineteenth- and twentieth-century women’s writing to coincide with BBC Radio 4’s Women’s Watershed Fiction project.
+As a PhD student and Postdoctoral Teaching Fellow at the University of Bristol, I developed a number of lifelong learning programmes on nineteenth- and twentieth-century women’s writing to coincide with BBC Radio 4’s Women’s Watershed Fiction project.

-More recently, she developed a series of outreach and community projects that involved working with community groups, agencies, and research initiatives concerned with the welfare of Irish elders in Britain and the U.S., including: the Federation of Irish Societies, the London Irish Women’s Centre, the Aisling Irish Community Centre in New York, and the Gallagher Initiative (Coordinators: Professor Elaine Walsh, Hunter College, CUNY, and Professor Brenda McGowan, Fordham University).
+More recently, I have developed a series of outreach and community projects that involved working with community groups, agencies, and research initiatives concerned with the welfare of Irish elders in Britain and the United States, including: the Federation of Irish Societies, the London Irish Women’s Centre, the Aisling Irish Community Centre in New York, and the Gallagher Initiative (Coordinators: Professor Elaine Walsh, Hunter College, CUNY, and Professor Brenda McGowan, Fordham University).

-While on a Fulbright Scholarship to Fordham University in New York in 2012, Ellen ran a lifelong learning reading group in collaboration with the Institute of Irish Studies at Fordham and the Aisling Irish Community Centre in Woodlawn.
-She gave a number of talks on the writing of Edna O'Brien at the Merriman Summer School dedicated to Emotional Life in Ireland in Co.
-Clare in 2014.
+While on a Fulbright Scholarship to Fordham University in New York in 2012, I developed a lifelong learning reading group project in collaboration with the Institute of Irish Studies at Fordham and the Aisling Irish Community Centre in Woodlawn.

-She has written for The Irish Post and served as an academic consultant for the Federation of Irish Societies, as well as contributing to research for the documentary Breaking Ground: The Story of the London Irish Women’s Centre (Toy Factory Films, 2013).
-In 2013 she featured as a panellist on an RTE Radio 1 Book Show programme dedicated to the life and work of New York writer Maeve Brennan and in 2017 coordinated a series on Women Writers and Irish America for The Irish Times to celebrate the centenary of Brennan's birth (fellow contributors included Angela Bourke, Claire Bracken, Patricia Coughlan, and Sinéad Moynihan).
+I have written for The Irish Post and served as an academic consultant for the Federation of Irish Societies, as well as contributing to research for the documentary Breaking Ground: The Story of the London Irish Women’s Centre (Toy Factory Films, 2013).
+In 2013 I contributed to an RTE Radio 1 Book Show programme dedicated to the life and work of New York writer Maeve Brennan and in 2017 coordinated a series on Women Writers and Irish America for The Irish Times to celebrate the centenary of Brennan's birth (fellow contributors included Angela Bourke, Claire Bracken, Patricia Coughlan, and Sinéad Moynihan).

-She appeared in the 2017 BBC1 documentary 'Imagine...
+I was one of the academic consultants for, and appeared in, the 2017 BBC1 documentary 'Imagine...
 Margaret Atwood' (directed by Katy Homan and presented by Alan Yentob).

-Ellen has received three awards for teaching: a Faculty of Arts Teaching Prize from the University of Bristol, a Bath Spa University Teaching Fellowship, and a University of Exeter Teaching Fellowship.
+I have received a number of awards for teaching including a Faculty of Arts Teaching Prize from the University of Bristol, a Bath Spa University Teaching Fellowship, and a University of Exeter Teaching Fellowship.

-Ellen studied at University College Cork and the University of Constance and was awarded a National University of Ireland Travelling Prize in English before completing her PhD at the University of Bristol.
-Prior to being appointed at Exeter, she held posts at Bath Spa University and the University of Bristol and spent time as a Fulbright Scholar at Fordham University in New York.
+I grew up in Ireland and went to the Sacred Heart Secondary School in Clonakilty, Co.
+Cork.
+I studied at University College Cork and was awarded a scholarship to the University of Constance.
+I received a National University of Ireland Travelling Prize in English before completing my PhD at the University of Bristol.
+Prior to being appointed at Exeter, I taught at the University of Bristol and Bath Spa University and spent time as a Fulbright Scholar at Fordham University in New York.